moqri/PRC2-AgeIndex/PRC2AgeIndex_User_Friendly_Example/README.md

+# PRC2-AgeIndex Example

-This example of the PRC2-AgeIndex recreates Figure 6b of the manuscript.
+### This example of the PRC2-AgeIndex recreates Figure 6b of the manuscript.

 To run this example,  clone the “PRC2AgeIndex_User_Friendly_Example” folder and download NEO.meth.p2.bw p5, p8, as well as NEO.hmr  from GSE253985, to “data/meth/NeoFib” folder.
 Two public PRC2 ChIP bw files also need to be downloaded to the data/chip folder (see Neo_Fibro_ExampleLMR.ipynb for links).
 Then run “Neo_Fibro_ExampleLMR.ipynb” to generate neonatal LMRs ordered by PRC2 binding, as well as PRC2-AgeIndex plots.